 What is COVID-19?

-COVID-19 (short for Coronavirus Disease 2019) is an illness caused by a virus (called SARS-CoV-2).
+COVID-19 (short for Coronavirus Disease 2019) is an illness caused by a virus called SARS-CoV-2.
 The virus easily spreads from person to person through respiratory droplets that come from our mouths and noses when we breathe, talk, cough, or sneeze.
 For more information on COVID-19, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19/.

-What are COVID-19 mRNA vaccines?
+What is a COVID-19 mRNA vaccine?

-COVID-19 messenger RNA (mRNA) vaccines help protect against the virus that causes COVID-19.
-The COVID-19 mRNA vaccines approved for use in the United States are known as Moderna/Spikevax® and Pfizer/Comirnaty®.
-These vaccines do not contain live virus that could cause COVID-19.
-The Centers for Disease Control and Prevention (CDC) have more information about mRNA vaccines here: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/mRNA.html.
-The mRNA vaccines are not 100% effective at preventing COVID-19, but can greatly reduce the chance of getting very sick from the virus.
+A COVID-19 messenger RNA (mRNA) vaccine helps protect against the virus that causes COVID-19.
+It is often simply called a “COVID vaccine.”
+Brand names of COVID-19 mRNA vaccines in the United States are Moderna/Spikevax® and Pfizer/Comirnaty®.
+COVID-19 mRNA vaccines do not contain live virus that could cause COVID-19.
+COVID-19 vaccines are not 100% effective at preventing COVID-19, but can greatly lower the chance of getting very sick from the virus.

 Are COVID-19 mRNA vaccines recommended for people who are pregnant?

 Having a COVID-19 infection while pregnant increases the chance of severe illness and pregnancy complications.
-Studies have shown that people who are up to date with COVID-19 mRNA vaccines in pregnancy are less likely to get very sick or have pregnancy complications from a COVID-19 infection than people who are not up to date.
+Studies have shown that people who are up to date with COVID-19 vaccines in pregnancy are less likely to get very sick or have pregnancy complications from a COVID-19 infection than people who are not up to date.

 Can getting a COVID-19 mRNA vaccine make it harder for me to get pregnant or affect fertility treatments?